spacetelescope/pandokia/doc/source/runner_fctx.rst

 fctx (C) - C unit testing
 ===============================================================================

-:abstract:

-    Pandokia can use fctx 1.6.1 to test code written in C.

 Overview
 -------------------------------------------------------------------------------

 FCTX is a C unit test framework.
-It comes from http://fctx.wildbearsoftware.com/ but everything you need to compile and run tests is included with Pandokia.
+Everything you need to compile and run tests is included with Pandokia.
+See http://fctx.wildbearsoftware.com/ or http://ssb.stsci.edu/testing/fctx for FCTX documentation.

 In FCTX terms, the Pandokia interface is implemented as a "custom logger".
 To make your tests Pandokia-capable, you need to include